Skip to main content

 Flowers are tubular, 1-2 inches across with the corolla having five flattened petals, flowers may be white (with or without a pinkish or yellow center), or pink to rose colored with a darker center.

 Leaves are opposite, shiny on top and dark green to yellow-green, oblong to oval and 1 to 3 1/2 inches long with a lighter colored mid-rib and short petiole.
-Often grows in very dry, sandy, nutrient poor soils.
+Often grows in very dry, sandy, nutient poor soils.

 Family - Campanulaceae

-Native, perennial herbaceous wildflower, 2-4 feet tall, dies back in the winter to ground level.
+Native, perrenial herbaceous wildflower, 2-4 feet tall, dies back in the winter to ground level.
 Basil rosette of linear to narrow lanceolate leaves.
 Zgomorphic (two-lipped) flowers are produced on a slender, erect spike in late spring.
 In South Florida Glades lobelia may flower year round with almost white to deep blue flower color variations.

 Stem leaves have toothed margins with glands on the tips of the teeth, hence the species name, "glanulosa".
 Lobelia grows in wet, slightly acidic soils of mesic pinelands, marshes, swamps, wetlands.